pombreda/lepl/doc-src/manual/intro-4.rst

 .. warning::

-   The exercise above, while useful, is not always completely accurate, because LEPL may modify the matchers before using them.
+   The exercise above, while useful, is not always completely accurate, because Lepl may modify the matchers before using them.
 You are most likely to see this when using a grammar with left--recursion (see below)
-   --- LEPL may re-arrange the order of matchers inside `Or() <api/redirect.html#lepl.matchers.Or>`_ so that the left--recursive case comes last.
+   --- Lepl may re-arrange the order of matchers inside `Or() <api/redirect.html#lepl.matchers.combine.Or>`_ so that the left--recursive case comes last.

-   With the default configuration LEPL should always maintain the basic logic of the grammar --- the result will be consistent with the parser given --- but the order of the matches may not be what is expected from the arguments above.
+   With the default configuration Lepl should always maintain the basic logic of the grammar --- the result will be consistent with the parser given --- but the order of the matches may not be what is expected from the arguments above.

-   If the order is critical you can control LEPL's optimisations by giving an explicit :ref:`configuration`.
+   If the order is critical you can control Lepl's optimisations by giving an explicit :ref:`configuration`.

 There's an easy fix for this (but see comments on efficiency below), which is